-Add Salt & Serve, TheHomeSchoolMom, CollectingCousins, and CensusTools are all part of M.A.
-Kelley and Company, Inc., a Virginia corporation.
+Add Salt & Serve, TheHomeSchoolMom, CollectingCousins, and CensusTools are all part of Kelley Media, Ltd., a North Carolina corporation.

 Hi there!
 I'm Mary Ann Kelley, and I'm the food blogger/meal planner here at Add Salt & Serve.
 I love being in the kitchen, and one of my favorite ways of cooking is to put together a quick and easy meal with ingredients I have on hand—a little of this and a little of that, as my husband likes to say.
 It feels efficient and productive to use what I have and create something yummy.

 Add Salt & Serve is a space full of easy recipes, hand-crafted meal plans, time-saving tips, and resources dedicated to making life easier for busy cooks.
 If you love the connection that happens over family dinners without the stress that is often a part of cooking at the end of a long, busy day, you are in the right place.